WojciechMatuszewski/programming-notes/aws-stuff.md

 ##### Athena Vs Redshift Spectrum

 Both of these tools can be used for DataLake querying, but, and that is very important, **you would use Athena when your data mostly lives on s3 and you DO NOT have to perform joins with other data sources**.
-This is a **complete opposite of RedshiftSpectrum** where you would **use RedshiftSpectrum where you want to join s3 data with existing Redshift tables or create union products**.
+This is a **complete opposite of RedshiftSpectrum** where you would **use Redshift Spectrum where you want to join s3 data with existing Redshift tables or create union products**.

 ##### Athena Vs EMR